Amer-Abuyaqob/Freedom-Fighter-for-my-brother/README.md

 ### 🚧 Current Development Status

 **Note**: The game is currently in early development.
 The main character and enemies are created and rigged, with complete animation sets implemented for all characters.
-Combat systems, AI, and gameplay mechanics are still being developed.
+Level 1 environment is now complete with backgrounds, main platform, and level structure.
+The next priorities are adding collectable health items and pre-spawned enemies to the level, followed by combat systems, AI, and gameplay mechanics.

 ## 🎯 Development Roadmap